NatsukiBot/api/README.md

 Generated documentation can be found here: https://natsuki.tk/api/docs/

+## Installation

+1. Clone the repo: `git clone https://github.com/NatsukiBot/api.git`
+2. Run `npm i`
+3. Rename the `ormconfig.example.json` to `ormconfig.json` and modify the database settings.
+4. Rename the `api.example.json` to `api.json` and generate a **secure** secret.
+Use an online password generator if you don't know how.
+Also fill in the `apiServerIp` with the IP of the server the API is running on, which will be used to prevent local requests from using the API request limit.
+5. Run `npm start` to start the API on port 3001.
+You can do `npm run prod` to start the API in production mode on port 5000.

 ## Security

 This API does not store any personal information, but it is designed to be as secure as an API that does.